flo-schu/pymob/docs/README.md

 # this is a post_build job
 # can be run with the no-execute argument to disable executing the notebook
+# ATTENTION!!
+Make sure that the notebooks listed in the index of the docs/examples are matched by the names of the notebooks in the scripts folder of the case study
 bash ./docs/build_examples.sh
 ```

+Testing the notebooks is thereby the responsibility of the case study provider.

+TODO: What I could do in the future is add a watermark, which version of pymob was used to gernerate the case-study.
+Or next level, build the examples on push and save as an artifact so they can be downloaded

+### Check list

+- [ ] If case studies were updated go to the respective branch
+      of the release (e.g. releases/0.5.x) and execute the jupyter notebooks locally with the latest pymob version and upload to the remote repository
+- [ ] push to the pymob remote to trigger a documentation
+      build.
+This will run doctests, execute the user guide pull the examples and convert them to notebooks

 ## Executing and building examples.